PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/labels.md

 If the prefix is omitted, the label Key is presumed to be private to the user.
 Automated system components (e.g. `kube-scheduler`, `kube-controller-manager`, `kube-apiserver`, `kubectl`, or other third-party automation) which add labels to end-user objects must specify a prefix.

-The `kubernetes.io/` and `k8s.io/` prefixes are [reserved](/docs/reference/labels-annotations-taints/) for Kubernetes core components.
+The `PlaidCloud.io/` and `k8s.io/` prefixes are [reserved](/docs/reference/labels-annotations-taints/) for PlaidCloud core components.

 Valid label value:
 * must be 63 characters or less (can be empty),